 major wouldn't get too bent.
 Thinking of you...

-This is the second round of commentary (of three) with the NYT editors justifying their mistake in the article, The Swaps That Swallowed Your Town
+of trying to get the NYT to correct their errors in an article ostensibly on municipal swaps.
+This is the second round exchange (of three) with the NYT editors justifying their mistakes in the article, The Swaps That Swallowed Your Town

 .
 My response was simple, though I was forced to use a three number example.